 (3) A new customer which would otherwise qualify for service under the interruptible program offered by its serving electrical corporation, and which is adding at least 500 kilowatts of new load to the system at its premise, shall be given the opportunity to participate in the applicable existing and new interruptible programs described in this section.

-(4) Electrical corporations may prepare, prior to January 1, 2002, alternative ‘‘whole load’’ interruptible programs in which smaller commercial, agricultural, and residential customers may elect to participate, such as a program to drop an entire home’s load via a radio control switch or reduce air conditioning load via thermostat controlled air conditioner cycling devices.i
+(4) Electrical corporations may prepare, prior to January 1, 2002, alternative ‘‘whole load’’ interruptible programs in which smaller commercial, agricultural, and residential customers may elect to participate, such as a program to drop an entire home’s load via a radio control switch or reduce air conditioning load via thermostat controlled air conditioner cycling devices.

+(h) Customers having a demand of under 300 kilowatts or energy service providers who have aggregated the loads of such customers for the purpose of participating in the demand reduction programs described in this section may voluntarily elect to participate in the programs described in subdivisions ((b), (c), (d), (e), and (f) on the condition that such customers or their aggregators bear the expense of installing the appropriate hourly demand metering equipment.

+(i) The Independent System Operator shall make all necessary filings with the Federal Energy Regulatory Commission so as to implement the provisions of this section by April 30, 2001.